Gospel: Mark 10:2-12

 10:5 "your hard heart" Jesus inferred that Moses allowed divorce because the Israelites were too obstinate to accept his will.

-10:7 "he will be shall be joined to his woman."
+10:7 "he will be joined to his woman."
 The verb "will be joined to" is literally, "will be glued to."
 Jesus indicated God's command, like all his other commands, had a permanent status.
 The phrase itself has brackets, indicating scholars dispute whether it was original or not.

 10:7-8 See Genesis 2:24.

 10:8 "the two will become one flesh.'
 So, they are no longer two but one flesh."
 Jesus used the phrase "unity of flesh" twice, once from Genesis 2:24, once for emphasis.
-The union of flesh did not refer sexual union, per se, but to the union of the wife to the husband's family.
+The union of flesh did not refer to sexual union, per se, but to the union of the wife to the husband's family.
 Through the marriage, the husband's wife now had a rightful place in her mate's clan.
 The writer of Genesis clearly saw the wife had a necessary and vital role in society, for marriage created and strengthened clans, the bedrock of ancient society.
 Jesus saw divorce not only as an injustice to the woman (who would be thrown out of the clan to live a homeless existence).
 He saw divorce as a danger to society itself.
 Since Jews believed the structure of society was divinely ordained, Jesus saw divorce was sin against society, almost capital in nature.
 Jesus' conclusion (in 10:9) reflected that belief.

 10:9 "that (union) which God yoked together" The phrase "yoked together" was used in the context of marriage.
 Since God yoked the man and woman together, Jesus saw marriage as God's will, not man's.